Admissions questions? How to submit your transcripts.

 If you’re thinking about applying to the MEL or MHLP, you likely have some questions about the admissions process.
 In this series, we chat with some of our team members about the eligibility requirements and application process for the Master of Engineering Leadership (MEL) and Master of Health Leadership and Policy (MHLP) degrees.

-We spoke with Clement Yim, MEL & MHLP Program Co-ordinator, about how to submit your applications.
+We spoke with Clement Yim, MEL & MHLP Program Manager, about how to submit your applications.

 What transcripts do I need to submit with my initial application?

 When you’re applying to the MEL or MHLP, you need to submit transcripts from every post-secondary institution you attended full time for one year or more.

 UBC cannot accept your WES evaluations in lieu of transcripts.

 If you transferred from one institution to another and had transfer credits applied to either your undergraduate degree or a master’s degree, we’ll also need to get copies of those transfer credit transcripts.

 Finally, if your transcripts are not in English, you need to submit official translations along with your transcripts.
 Many universities can provide official translations, so that’s a good place to start.
 If your university doesn’t offer this service, you’ll need to hire a certified English translator to translate your transcripts word-by-word.

 For your application, we accept unofficial electronic copies of your transcripts.
 So if you have a physical copy of your transcripts, you can just scan them and upload them into the application system as a single PDF for each post-secondary qualification.
 Be sure to scan both sides of the transcripts as there is often information on the back side of the page about grading scales.

 What transcripts do I need once I’ve been accepted into the program?